Group Volunteer Opportunities

 Our stewardship projects occur across eastern Oregon and focus on river and stream (riparian) restoration, uplands sagebrush restoration, wildlands monitoring and trail maintenance.
 Learn more about the areas we work and the types of restoration projects we do.
 We have several models for stewardship projects:

 • Onsite trips for community groups: We’ll work with you to determine if one of our planned restoration projects is a good match for your group’s interests and availability.
-You’ll organize the participants and coordinate transportation logistics and ONDA stewardship staff will meet you on site to provide tools and training for a work day in the field.
+You’ll organize the participants and coordinate transportation logistics and ONDA stewardship staff will meet you on site to provide tools and training for the project.
 Advance notice helps us plan, so please fill out the form below if you’re interested in these trips.

 voices